freeCodeCamp/freeCodeCamp/guide/english/blockchain/smart-contracts/index.md

 ## Blockchain Technologies Supporting Smart Contracts
 Some of the most common technologies used are:
 - Ethereum - Created to be a blockchain for smart contracts.
 The smart contracts run in the Ethereum Virtual Machine (EVM), which can be thought of as a  decentralized computer.
-Ethereum smart contracts can be written in Solidity, Serpent or Vyper, which are then compiled to byte-code and fed to the EVM.
+Ethereum smart contracts can be written in languages such as Solidity, Serpent, Vyper, or Go which are then compiled to byte-code and fed to the EVM.
 - Hyperledger - An initiative hosted by the Linux Foundation for private blockchains and tends to be more business-oriented.
 There are several projects under the Hyperledger name, most of them with Smart Contract capabilities.
 Ethereum Smart Contracts can be run in Hyperledger too.
 - Corda - A new Operating System for Financial Services